Cart 0

 Dates: July 4-5, 2026

-Instructors: Jocelyn Pettit (Fiddle, Step Dance), Lea Kirstein (Cello, Viola), Kristina Leesik (Fiddle, Song), Justyna Krzyżanowska (Harp, Song), Jennifer Mauel (Guitar)
+Instructors: Jocelyn Pettit (Fiddle, Step Dance), Lea Kirstein (Cello, Viola), Kristina Leesik (Fiddle, Song), Justyna Krzyżanowska (Harp, Song), Michael Burnyeat (Fiddle, Guitar), Jennifer Mauel (Guitar)

 Saturday July 4th - Instructor Concert: